SmogDr/edar_coursebook/docs/index.md

 [public repository](https://github.com/MECH481A6/questions){target="_blank"} for
 class-related questions and discussion, **open another issue**.
 You can ask a question, share any course-related concerns, or post a brief comment about what you hope to gain from this course.
-Remember to mention/assign Kathleen
+Remember to mention/assign
-@SmogDr, so she is alerted to your post.
+@SmogDr, so that I am alerted to your post.

-Kathleen will then close both of your issues, and you will be ready to go!

 ### Asking for help (properly)